-Hello Flag Football Player,
+Hello Softball Player,

-Welcome to another season of Navy Flag Football.
-As you know the sport of Flag Football is a very explosive and fast paced sport.
+Welcome to another season of Navy Softball.
+As you know the sport of softball at times is a very explosive and fast paced sport.
 Every year players are becoming bigger, stronger, and faster.
 With faster and stronger athletes as your competition you as an athlete must be prepared.
 The importance of coming into the season in the best shape possible is at the utmost priority.
 By coming into a season out of shape you are already behind your competition that has been training for the whole off-season.
 This is what separates the good players from the mediocre ones.
 Championship teams and players come into the season in shape and only improve from then on.
 Mediocre players come into the season out of shape and are always trying to catch up with the winning teams the whole season.
 Remember you cannot play yourself into shape.
 You must prepare before you win a championship not prepare as you are trying to win a championship.

-The importance of employing a pre season conditioning program for flag football is critical for the prevention of injuries.
+The importance of employing a pre season conditioning program for softball is critical for the prevention of injuries.
 Scientifically based programs will get you into the best shape possible for the upcoming season.
-The following program will help get into shape for the upcoming season and with a little luck will keep you injury free so you can enjoy the entire season.
+The following program will help get into shape for the season and with a little luck will keep you injury free.
 Remember you do not help the team if you are on the sidelines nursing an injury that could have been prevented.
-Enjoy the program and enjoy your upcoming flag football season.
+Enjoy the program and enjoy your upcoming softball season.